severalnines/docs/dsl.rst

 The Cmon Database is the SQL database where the Cmon stores all its internal data.
 This database is accessible from the JS programs.

 * ``Map CmonDb::executeSqlQuery(query)``
 	Executes the SQL query on the Cmon Database and returns the results.
-The returned map will have values for the keys "success", "errorMessage" and "result" where the value for teh ley "result" is a two dimensional array that holds the values from the SQL query.
+The returned map will have values for the keys "success", "errorMessage" and "result" where the value for the "result" is a two dimensional array that holds the values from the SQL query.

 Examples
 --------